 A Short History of Ambient & Downtempo Music

-by Mike G
+A short history of ambient sound by Mike G

 "After silence, that which comes nearest to expressing the inexpressible is music." - Aldous Huxley

 Music for background or foreground.

 Music for tripping, for relaxing, or for making us uneasy and challenging us with a new perspective.

 At the start of the third millennium, ambient music makes perfect sense.
 As the Western world becomes faster, more complex, more rife with nervous energy, the joy of listening to instrumental music that expresses both our external environment (both man-made and natural) and our inner spaces (both emotional and mental) is now more popular than at any other time in the history of recorded sound.

 Such music has many names: ambient, new age, contemporary instrumental, experimental, spacerock, chillout, ambient techno, ambient trance, mood music, world music, new acoustic music.
 The protests of some musicians and A&R people notwithstanding, I believe one of these names in particular - ambient - is a perfectly useful signpost for the phenomenon.
 It points to music across a hugely diverse spectrum: from the gorgeous solo guitar of John Fahey to the environmental techno of Biosphere; from the minimal avant-pop-folk of The Penguin Cafe Orchestra to the lush ambient trance of Ultimae Records.